fedora-infra/mbbox/README.md

 You can use the client certificate named after `koji_hub.admin_username` to connect with the CLI, or run `./main.py configfile.py koji` and then the rest of the standard koji CLI options, and the koji CLI will be run preconfigured.

 ### Development environment
 This project uses vagrant as development environment.
+There are two different vagrant boxes right now.
+One for testing and development of current script with OpenShift 3.11 and second for development of operator in OpenShift 4.x.
+To use the vagrant you need to have installed [`vagrant`](https://www.vagrantup.com/), [`vagrant_sshfs`](https://github.com/dustymabe/vagrant-sshfs) and [`libvirt`](https://libvirt.org/).

+#### OpenShift 3.11 vagrant box
-This will prepare the OpenShift instance with mbox project in it.
-To setup the development simply run `vagrant up` in root folder.
+This will prepare the OpenShift 3.11 instance with mbox project in it.
+Box itself is named `mbbox_os311`.
+To setup the development run `vagrant up mbbox_os311` in root folder.

+To recreate the environment run `vagrant destroy mbbox_os311 && vagrant up mbbox_os311`. `vagrant provision` will not work because of the various OpenShift commands ran by the ansible provisioning script.

+To enter the running vagrant box use `vagrant ssh mbbox_os311`.

+Follow MOTD for more information.

+#### Operator SDK vagrant box
+This will prepare vagrant box with Operator SDK and every prerequisite for it.
+Box itself is named `mbbox_osdk`.
+To setup the development run `vagrant up mbbox_osdk` in root folder.

-To recreate the environment run `vagrant destroy && vagrant up`. `vagrant provision` will not work because of the various OpenShift commands ran by the ansible provisioning script.
+To recreate the environment run `vagrant destroy mbbox_osdk && vagrant up mbbox_osdk`. `vagrant provision` will not work in most cases because of the various OpenShift commands ran by the ansible provisioning script.

+To enter the running vagrant box use `vagrant ssh mbbox_osdk`.

+The box is set to use `docker` with [quay.io](https://quay.io) registry.
+For this to work properly you need to login to your quay.io account using `docker login quay.io`.

 Follow MOTD for more information.